bluebird75/luaunit/doc/4_reference_doc.rst

 The syntax for supplying test names can be either: name of the function, name of the table or [name of the table].[name of the function].
 Only the supplied tests will be executed.

 Selecting tests with --pattern and --exclude is usually more flexible.
-See `Flexible test selection`_
+See :ref:`flexible-test-selection`

 **Options**

 --output, -o FORMAT    Set output format to FORMAT.
 Possible values: text, tap, junit, nil .
-See `Output formats`_ --name, -n FILENAME    For junit format only, mandatory name of xml file.
+See :ref:`output-formats` --name, -n FILENAME    For junit format only, mandatory name of xml file.
 Ignored for other formats.
 --pattern, -p PATTERN  Execute all test names matching the Lua PATTERN.
 May be repeated to include severals patterns.
-See `Flexible test selection`_
+See :ref:`flexible-test-selection`
 --exclude, -x PATTERN  Exclude all test names matching the Lua PATTERN.
 May be repeated to exclude severals patterns.
-See `Flexible test selection`_
+See :ref:`flexible-test-selection`
 --repeat, -r NUM       Repeat all tests NUM times, e.g. to trigger the JIT.
-See `Other options`_ --shuffle, -s          Shuffle tests before running them.
-See `Other options`_ --error, -e            Stop on first error.
-See `Other options`_ --failure, -f          Stop on first failure or error.
-See `Other options`_ --verbose, -v          Increase verbosity
+See :ref:`other-options` --shuffle, -s          Shuffle tests before running them.
+See :ref:`other-options` --error, -e            Stop on first error.
+See :ref:`other-options` --failure, -f          Stop on first failure or error.
+See :ref:`other-options` --verbose, -v          Increase verbosity
 --quiet, -q            Set verbosity to minimum --help, -h             Print help
 --version              Version information of LuaUnit

+.. _output-formats:

 Output formats
 ----------------------